Stone lantern: Structure

 The lantern's structure is meant to symbolize the five elements of Buddhist cosmology.
 With the sole exception of the fire box, any parts may be absent.
 For example, an oki-dōrō, or movable lantern (see below) lacks a post, and rests directly on the ground.
 It also may lack an umbrella.

 Types

 Stone lanterns can be classified into five basic groups, each possessing numerous variants.

 Pedestal lanterns

 (立ち灯籠, Tachidōrō), or pedestal lanterns, are the most common.
-The base is always present and the fire box is decorated with carvings of deer or peonies.
+The base is always present and the fire box is decorated with carvings of deer, peonies or other figures.
 More than 20 subtypes exist.
 The following are among the most common: